 ATMs in Curaçao

 ATMs are fairly distributed all over the island.
 You can pick up your cash in many touristic areas and supermarkets.
-Some of the bigger hotels also have an ATM in their lobby.
+Some of the larger hotels also have an ATM in their lobby.

 Both Antillean Guilders and US Dollars can be withdrawn from the ATMs in Curaçao.